Raj Amit Kumar

-Raj Amit Kumar is a filmmaker and writer known for his socio-political drama Unfreedom which is banned in India as it dealt with religious fundamentalism and violence against homosexuals.
+Raj Amit Kumar is a filmmaker and writer known for Bindiya ke Bahubali (2025, Amazon Prime), Brown (2026) and for his socio-political drama Unfreedom (2015, Netflix) which is banned in India as it dealt with religious fundamentalism and violence against homosexuals.
 The film was released in the U.S. in 2015, and won a UFVA Faculty Screenwriting Award in 2009, and several other International Awards.
-The film was later acquired by and released on NETFLIX despite its continued ban by Censor Board of India.
-His Second film Brown is in post-production, and he is currently shooting an Untitled Web Series.
+The film was later acquired by and released on Netflix despite its continued ban by Censor Board of India.
+Later the film was removed from Netflix as well.

-Filmmaker and writer
+Filmmaker and Writer

 Unfreedom, a socio-political drama, is his first feature film.
 Set in New York and New Delhi, the film deals with issues of identity and violence.
 The film stars Victor Banerjee and Adil Hussain.

 In a recent interview, Victor Banerjee commended Raj Amit Kumar for his approach to sex and violence in this film, which were an essential part of the story and screenplay, even though he has usually condemned the vulgarity with which these are approached in mainstream cinema.

 National Film Awards winner Hari Nair is the cinematographer of the film.
 Academy Award winner Resul Pookutty has done the sound design and the original music score is by Filmfare Awards winner Wayne Sharpe and Jesse Kotansky.

 The script for the film won the first prize in the 2009 Faculty Screenwriting Competition at University Film and Video Association.